Kstri/ABtest-Report/README.md

-# ABtest-Report
+# What's this?
-A simple report about AB-test
+It’s a simple report about AB-test.